jakesgordon/rack-rabbit/README.md

 | Asynchronous worker queue            | Redis + Resque  | rabbitMQ + RackRabbit |
 | Asynchronous publish/subscribe       | Redis           | rabbitMQ + RackRabbit |

+RackRabbit hosts a cluster of worker processes that:
+  * Subscribe to a queue/exchange
+  * Convert incoming messages into a suitable Rack environment
+  * Call your Rack app to handle the message
+  * Publish a reply back to the original caller (if `reply_to` was provided)

+RackRabbit supports a variety of messaging patterns:

+  * Synchronous Request/Response _(e.g. GET/POST/PUT/DELETE)_
+  * Asynchronous Worker queue    _(e.g. ENQUEUE)_
+  * Asynchronous PubSub          _(e.g. PUBLISH)_

 ## Installation